tsrira/Ollama_Student_Assit_Telagram_Chatbot/README.md

 1. **Document Vectorization**
    - Triggers when a file is uploaded to Google Drive
-   - Splits PDF into chunks → Converts to vectors using OpenAI Embeddings
+   - Splits PDF into chunks → Converts to vectors using Ollama Embeddings
    - Stores vectors in Pinecone (Vector DB)

 2. **Telegram Bot Assistant**